ethereum/trin/book/src/users/monitoring.md

     --web3-transport http
 ```

+### Updating metrics dashboard
+If there are new changes to the metrics dashboard template that you want to view in
+your already-existing dashboard.
+The simplest way to update your dashboard is to delete
+your `prometheus` datasource and `Trin App metrics` dashboard, and re-run the
+`create-dashboard` command.

 ### View metrics remotely
 Trin metrics on a remote machine can be monitored by listening to the grafana
 address on a local machine.